 Congress of the South 40

-The Congress of the South 40 (CS40) works on programming for undergraduate students living on the South 40 and functions as a governing body that presents student input about the residential operations to the administration.
+The Congress of the South 40 (CS40) works on programming for you on the South 40 and functions as a governing body that presents your input about the residential operations to the administration.

 CS40 comprises five executive officers: the Speaker, the Director of Development, the Director of Services, the Director of Finance, and the Director of Public Relations.